Tibetan Babax

 About the Tibetan Babax

 The Tibetan Babax belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 6-8 years with a max recorded of 12 years.
+These birds typically live average 7-10 years with max recorded 13 years.

 How to Identify a Tibetan Babax